-iPhone 4 and iPhone 4S now supported by Sprint MVNO TingAlex Wagner - Deputy Managing Editor, News Desk
+iPhone 4 and iPhone 4S now supported by Sprint MVNO TingAlex Wagner - Editorial Director of News and Content

 Ting has said on multiple occasions that it was working to get support for Apple's iPhone hardware on its network, but to date there have been no official announcements regarding an official iPhone launch on the Sprint MVNO.
 It appears that Ting has quietly achieved its goal, though, as some support documents on the company's website reveal that its now beta testing support for select Apple hardware on its service.

 Documents explaining how to activate an iPhone 4 or iPhone 4S on Ting have been discovered on the company's website, marking the first time that consumers have been able to bring a Sprint iPhone and use it with Ting's select-a-size rate plans.
 A Ting employee has confirmed in the comments section of the documentation that it's currently beta testing its iPhone support, and the company's Bring Your Own Device whitelist has been updated to include both the iPhone 4 and iPhone 4S.

 Sources speaking to 9to5Mac claim that this beta testing phase is a result of a deal with Apple and Sprint that involves Ting proving that it can support iPhone customers and properly represent the brand.
 It's not clear how long this beta period will last, but it appears that any Ting customer should now be able to activate a Sprint iPhone 4 or iPhone 4S on the service.
 9to5Mac's tipsters claim that Ting intends to offer the iPhone 5 in the near future as well, but that Sprint is making the MVNO wait a bit longer before it can add the 4-inch handset to its BYOD whitelist.